aces/Loris/README.md

  * LINUX (supported on Ubuntu 14+ and [CentOS 6.5](https://github.com/aces/Loris/blob/master/README.CentOS6.md))
  * Apache2
  * MySQL 5.7
- * PHP <b>7</b>
+ * PHP <b>7.1.3</b>
  * Package manager (for LINUX distributions)
  * Composer : should be run with --no-dev option

 <b>Important:</b>
- * If you are upgrading your LORIS, you'll also want to upgrade to both PHP 7 and MySQL 5.7, since these dependency versions were not supported in the last release.
+ * If you are upgrading your LORIS, you'll also want to upgrade to both PHP 7.1.3 and MySQL 5.7.
  * Composer should be run with --no-dev option unless you are an active LORIS developer.

 Consult the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) page on this [Install process](https://github.com/aces/Loris/wiki/Installing-Loris) for more information.